briggsprashar/sports_metric_analysis/Project.md

 3. The project demonstarted key performance based clinical observations.

-3. Women's sports metric based testing is a lot less than Men's sprts metric based testing leading to gender-based equity gap.
+4. Women's sports metric based testing is a lot less than Men's sprts metric based testing leading to gender-based equity gap.
 This discovery is supported with the larger sports performace based scholarly work and literature.

 [TOC](#table-of-contents)

+---

 4.2.4

 ### Contextual Insight

-**Female athlete gap**
+**1. Female athlete gap**

 This project highlighted a significant disparity in current research on female athletes.
 - 70.7% of studies focus solely on male athletes